pbsinclair42/SDP-2016/Reports/User Guide.md

 ## 2. Hardware

-// Images TBA

 ### On the Robot

-The robot consists of a lego frame with 3 NXT rotocaster wheels each with an NXT interactive servo motor.
-Contained within the frame is a cage for the batteries and the arduino xino.
-Mounted on the exerior of the robot is the rotary encoder board and Motor control board.
+- 3 holonomic wheels: connected to the external of the frame with rotational symetry
-* To swap out the battery pack, simply remove the arduino from the top of the frame and lift the battery pack out.
+- 8xAA battery pack: lie at the bottom of the robot, at the centre of the frame, to keep the centre of gravity low and steady.
+The batteries need to be changed fairly often,  simply remove the arduino from the top of the frame and lift the battery pack out.

-- Three holonomic (omnidirectional) wheels, each powered by a single ungeared NXT motor
-- A simple kicker powered by two PF Medium motors
-- An arduino board connected to an 8xAA battery pack, a power board and a rotary encoder board
+- 3 NXT interactive servo motors: to turn the wheels
+- Rotary encoder board: To track the positions of the motors
+- Motor control board: to instruct the motors.
+- Arduino xino: communicate with the rotary encoder board and the motor controler board, it receives and processes commands.

 ### Off the robot